 Severe burns can be agonizing, often affecting multiple layers of skin and leaving you permanently scarred.
 Unfortunately, no matter how severely you get hurt in an accident, you’ll only be able to get civil compensation for those injuries if you can prove someone else was at fault for them.
 This can be a lot more complicated than many people expect.

 Having help from a respected Quakertown burn injury lawyer can make all the difference in the outcome of your case.
-Call Ostroff Injury Law today to discuss your options with one of our winning attorneys.
+Call Ostroff Godshall Injury and Accident Lawyers today to discuss your options with one of our winning attorneys.